JOSS

 The system was highly influential, spawning a variety of ports and offshoots.
-Some remained similar to the original, like TELCOMP and STRINGCOMP, CAL, CITRAN, ISIS, PIL/I, JEAN (ICT 1900 series), Algebraic Interpretive Dialogue (AID, on PDP-10); while others, such as FOCAL and MUMPS, developed in distinctive directions.
-It also bears a strong resemblance to the BASIC interpreters found on microcomputers in the 1980s, differing mainly in syntax details.
+Some remained similar to the original, like TELCOMP and STRINGCOMP, CAL, CITRAN, ISIS, PIL/I, JEAN (ICT 1900 series), BOSS and INTERP on the Burroughs B5500, Algebraic Interpretive Dialogue (AID, on PDP-10).
+Others, such as FOCAL and MUMPS, developed in distinctive directions.
+JOSS also bears a strong resemblance to the BASIC interpreters found on microcomputers in the 1980s, differing mainly in syntax details.

 History

 Initial idea

 In 1959, Willis Ware wrote a RAND memo on the topic of computing in which he stated future computers would have "a multiplicity of personal input-output stations, so that many people can interact with the machine at the same time."
 The memo gained the interest of the US Air Force, Rand's primary sponsors, and in 1960, they formed the Information Processor Project to explore this concept, what would soon be known as time-sharing.
 The project was not specifically about time-sharing, but aimed to improve human-computer interaction overall.
 The idea at the time was that constant interaction between the user and the computer in a back-and-forth manner would make such interactions more natural.
 As JOSS director Keith Uncapher later put it:

 A formal proposal to develop what became JOSS on the JOHNNIAC computer was accepted in March 1961.